Call 888-259-4060 for a Free No-Obligation Consultation.

 If your child was involved in a school bus accident in the Los Angeles area, you owe it to yourself and your family to explore your legal options.
 Negligent parties from the driver to the mechanics to the municipality may be liable for damages.
 Speak to an attorney today for a free case review.

 School bus accidents are among the most frightening type of bus accident because they involve our precious little ones.
 Whether you are a parent or not, the idea of innocent children on their way to or from their educational establishment being stripped of their bright futures is a disturbing thought.
 While buses are a relatively safe mode of transportation with their large size, closely-spaced seats, tall seat-backs and mandated three-point safety harnesses, there have been a number of school bus accidents in Los Angeles, California that are cause for concern.
-The Salamati Firm is committed to investigating these crashes to determine where negligence and fault resides, so we can improve the safety of our public transportation systems for students.
+The experienced Los Angeles bus accident attorneys at Salamati Law are committed to investigating these crashes to determine where negligence and fault resides, so we can improve the safety of our public transportation systems for students.

 Why hire a school bus accident lawyer?